opendistro/for-elasticsearch-docs/docs/elasticsearch/index.md

 - A *mapping* is the collection of *fields* that documents in the index have.
 In this case, those fields are `title` and `release_date`.
 - Settings include data like the index name, creation date, and number of shards.

+Older versions of Elasticsearch used arbitrary document *types*, but indices created in current versions of Elasticsearch should use a single type named `_doc`.
+If you have multiple document types, store them in different indices.
+{: .note }

 ## Primary and replica shards